 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Traffic accidents are a leading cause of death in Qatar.
 The combination of Qatar’s many roundabouts, road construction and high speeds make driving in Qatar challenging and dangerous.
-Driving on rural roads in Qatar may be dangerous because of unsafe driving practices, insufficient lighting and the presence of wandering animals.
+Driving on rural roads in Qatar may be dangerous because of unsafe driving practices, insufficient lighting, the presence of wandering animals and drifting sands.

-If you are involved in a driving accident, contact police and stay with your vehicle.
+Avoid arguments over traffic incidents, as offensive behaviour, including obscene language and hand gestures is against the law.
+If you are involved in a driving accident, contact police and stay with your vehicle if it is safe to do so.
+You may only move your vehicle off the road if no one has been injured in the accident.
 It is illegal for a driver to leave the scene of an accident until permitted by the police to do so.
-Avoid arguments over traffic incidents, as offensive behaviour, including obscene language and hand gestures is against the law.
 For further advice, see our road travel page.

 The safety standards you might expect of transport and tour operators, notably 4x4 adventure activities in the desert, may not be of the same level as in Australia.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 If appropriate safety equipment is not available, you should use another provider.
 Always use available safety equipment, such as seatbelts, even if others don't.

 Desert travel should only be undertaken in well-equipped vehicles with sufficient water, fuel, food provisions and a mobile phone.
 You should leave a copy of your travel itinerary with friends or relatives.